 CUR always suggests that their registrants purchase low-cost travel insurance when booking their air reservations.
 Not only will this insurance cover your airfare in the event of cancellation but will also cover the registration cost for the meeting you were to attend.
 Ask your travel agent about it.

-Go to on-line application - Applications are reviewed on rolling basis; institute may reach capacity before the application deadline.
+Applications are reviewed on rolling basis; the institute may reach capacity before the application deadline.